cambiotraining/bacterial-genomics/materials/16-dating.md

 :::{.callout-exercise}
 #### Build a time-scaled phylogenetic tree

-We've provided a script, `08-run_treetime.sh`, to remove the outgroup from the alignment and tree and then run `TreeTime`.
+We've provided a script, `08-run_treetime.sh`, to remove the outgroup from the alignment and tree and then run TreeTime.

 - Activate the software environment: `mamba activate treetime`.
 - Run the script with `bash scripts/08-run_treetime.sh`.
-If the script is running successfully it should print a message on the screen as `TreeTime` constructs a time-scaled phylogenetic tree.
+If the script is running successfully it should print a message on the screen as TreeTime constructs a time-scaled phylogenetic tree.
 - Assess the strength of the molecular clock signal in the data.
 - Examine the dates estimated by TreeTime.
 Do these seem reasonable based on what we know about the MTBC?